steveshogren/hugo-blog/content/post/purity-is-good-design.md

 code harder to test.
 Code that is harder to test, often gets tested less.

 Many books and blogs teach encapsulation as an important part of a good object-oriented design.
-Encapsulation and domain modeling have been incorrectly meshed together.
+I believe that encapsulation and domain modeling have been incorrectly tangled together.
 A good domain model is possible with or without encapsulation.

 Encapsulation is ultimately about boundaries and trust.
 Encapsulation _sometimes can be_ a good idea across API or module boundaries.
 Ensuring that the users of